-For how long had they been under Philistine control? stage fo Read Judges chapter 14.
-It gives insight into the person of Samson, and it sets the or the beginning of the deliverance of the Israelites from the Philistines.
-Why are Samson's parents unhappy about his choice of wife?
-What does Samson kill on his journey with his parents?
-What does Samson discover on his return trip?
-What will be the prize for the riddle solvers?
-Who finds out the answer to the riddle?
-Who is Samson's "heifer"?
-Where does Samson get the clothing? someth Killing thirty Philistines is not enough revenge for Samson.
-He will soon do ing even more drastic that will get the attention of the Philistines and raise the between the Israelites and the Philistines. verily to Samson firebran them go standing this?"
-And the came, to the core to see the cored of But in the time of the wheat-harvest Samson visited his wife.
-And her father said, "I hought that you had hated her; therefore I gave her to your companion."
-And a went and caught three hundred foxes and turned them tail to tail and put a red in the midst between two tails.
-And when he had set the brands on fire, he let to into the standing corn of the Philistines and burned up both the shocks and also the g corn with the vineyards and olives.
-Then the Philistines said, "Who has done And they answered, "Samson."
+For how long had they been under Philistine control?
+Forty years stage for the beginning of the deliverance of the Israelites from the Philistines.
+(Slide 5) Why are Samson's parents unhappy about his choice of wife?
+She is a Philistine What does Samson kill on his journey with his parents?
+A lion What does Samson discover on his return trip?
+Honey in the carcass What will be the prize for the riddle solvers?
+30 linen garments and 30 sets of clothes Who finds out the answer to the riddle?
+His wife Who is Samson's "heifer"? his wife Where does Samson get the clothing?
+Kills thirty Philistines and takes it Killing thirty Philistines is not enough revenge for Samson.
+He will soon do something even more drastic that will get the attention of the Philistines and raise the tension between the Israelites and the Philistines.
+But in the time of the wheat-harvest Samson visited his wife.
+And her father said, "I verily thought that you had hated her; therefore I gave her to your companion."
+And Samson went and caught three hundred foxes and turned them tail to tail and put a firebrand in the midst between two tails.
+And when he had set the brands on fire, he let them go into the standing corn of the Philistines and burned up both the shocks and also the standing corn with the vineyards and olives.
+Then the Philistines said, "Who has done this?"
+And they answered, "Samson."
 Then the Philistines went up and pitched in Judah.
-It were upon hought him to the Philistines.
-And when he he Philistines shouted against him.
-And the Spirit of the Lord came upon him, and ds that were upon his arm became as flax that was burned with fire and his bands from off his hands.
-And he found a new jawbone of a donkey and took it and killed and men with it.
+And the men of Judah bound Samson and brought him to the Philistines.
+And when he came, the Philistines shouted against him.
+And the Spirit of the Lord came upon him, and the cords that were upon his arm became as flax that was burned with fire and his bands loosed from off his hands.
+And he found a new jawbone of a donkey and took it and killed a thousand men with it.
 What does the action of the men of Judah indicate about their relationship with the Philistines?
+They fear the Philistines